 The Southeast Alaska sport fishery for sablefish was regulated for the first time in 2009.
-Sport limits in 2017 were four fish of any size per day, four in possession, with an annual limit of eight fish applied to nonresidents only in lower Lynn Canal and Chatham Strait.
-Creel surveys in Southeast Alaska in 2017 sampled 387 sablefish, reflecting the relatively small harvest relative to other species.
-The sablefish sport fishery in the remainder of Southcentral Alaska was unregulated, with no bag, possession, or size limits.
-Port samplers in Southcentral Alaska measured no sablefish from the sport harvest, again reflecting the relatively small harvests.
+Sport limits in 2018 were four fish of any size per day, four in possession, with an annual limit of eight fish applied to nonresidents.
+Creel surveys in Southeast Alaska in 2018 sampled 651 sablefish, reflecting the relatively small harvest relative to other species.
+The sablefish sport fishery in Southcentral Alaska has no bag, possession, or size limits.
+Port samplers in Southcentral Alaska measured only one sablefish from the sport harvest, again reflecting the relatively small harvests.

-In the Southeast Region the 2017 NSEI sablefish fishery opened August 15 and closed November 15.
-The 78 permit holders landed a total of 324 mt of sablefish.
-The fishery is managed by equal quota share; each permit holder was allowed 4.2 mt.
-The 2017 SSEI sablefish fishery season was June 1-August 15 for longline gear and September 1-November 15 for pot gear.
-In SSEI, 20 permits were designated to be fished with longline gear and 3 permits for pot gear.
-Twenty-three permit holders landed a total of 191 mt of sablefish, each with an equal quota share of 10.2 mt (Contact Andrew Olson).

-In the Central Region, the 2017 Cook Inlet Area sablefish fishery opened at noon July 15 with a GHL of 24.5 mt.
-Eight vessels participated in CI and harvested just under 70% of the GHL.
-The 2017 PWS sablefish fishery opened April 15 with a GHL of 53.1 mt and closed by regulation on August 31.
-PWS sablefish harvest totaled 33.2 mt, steadily increasing since the 7.7 mt historical low in 2015, although still the third lowest harvest on record and less than 30% of the historical average (Contact Jan Rumble).
+In the Southeast Region the 2018 NSEI sablefish fishery opened August 15 and closed November 15.
+The 78 permit holders landed a total of 388 mt of sablefish.
+The fishery is managed by equal quota share; each permit holder was allowed 5.0 mt.
+The 2018 SSEI sablefish fishery season was amended this year to allow for longline/pot gear permits to fish from June 1-November 15.
+In SSEI, 20 permits were designated to be fished with longline/pot gear and 3 permits for pot gear only.
+Twenty-three permit holders landed a total of 261 mt of sablefish, each with an equal quota share of 11.4 mt (Contact Andrew Olson).
+In the Central Region, the 2018 Cook Inlet Area sablefish fishery opened at noon July 15 with a GHL of 28.1 mt and closed by regulation on December 31.
+Seven vessels participated in CI and harvested just under 40% of the GHL.
+One vessel used pots in the fishery, with limited success, and the rest of the vessels fished with longline gear.
+The 2018 PWS sablefish harvest totaled 40 mt, steadily increasing since the 7.7 mt historical low in 2015, although still not achieving the GHL.
+Longline gear was used to harvest 76% of the total and 23% was harvested with pot gear (Contact Jan Rumble).

 Within the Westward Region, only the Aleutian Islands have sufficient habitat to support mature sablefish populations of enough magnitude to permit commercial fishing.
 All other sections within the region are closed by regulation to avoid the potential for localized depletion from the small amounts of habitat within the jurisdiction of the state.
 Bycatch from the areas closed to directed fishing is limited to 1%.
-The 2017 Aleutian Island fishery opened concurrent with the IFQ season, on March 11 with pot, longline, jig and hand troll gear allowed.
+The 2018 Aleutian Island fishery opened concurrent with the IFQ season, on March 24 with pot, longline, jig and hand troll gear allowed.
 Additional requirements for the fishery include registration and logbook requirements.
 The GHL was set at 173 mt for the statewaters fishery.
-The harvest from the 2017 Aleutian Islands sablefish fishery was 54 mt.
-The season remained open until the November 7 closure date (Contact Miranda Westphal).
+The harvest from the 2018 Aleutian Islands sablefish fishery was 14 mt.
+The season remained open until the November 7 closure date (Contact Asia Beder).